-The cpuio command will list any connector on the RTM3205 that has an I/O signal.
-Connectors are identified as A, B, C or D.
+Use the cpuio command to view the optional outputs on the CPU Module.
+This command will list any connector that has an optional I/O signal.
+Connectors are identified as A, B or C. Use the systemio command to view the Serial Time configuration.

-RTM3205 reply: CPU I/O C - 10 MPPS OUTPUT is Installed
+Sonoma reply: CPU I/O A - SERIAL TIME OUTPUT is Installed